INTERPRETATION OF TERMS:

 - 2.4.2 Membership may be terminated by vote of not less than two thirds of the Executive present in terms of Rule 4.1.4.

-- 2.4.3 In the event of a subscription remaining unpaid for three months after it becomes due, the member concerned shall be notified in writing by the Treasurer that unless payment is made within one month his membership will be considered lapsed.
+- 2.4.3 In the event of a subscription remaining unpaid for one month (30 days, including weekends) after it becomes due, the member concerned shall be notified in writing by the Treasurer that unless payment is made within one month his / her membership will be considered lapsed.
+Payment will include all monies owed up to the date of the notification letter plus one month in advance, should the member opt to make monthly membership and / or site fee payments.

 2.5 Leave of Absence